Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 *Wire* had to be something you could tie with, like gut or cord. *Structural* didn’t make sense yet, but it had to be something *big* because big things weren’t easy to tie together.

-…So then what was *welding?* He’d ask Jooyun later.
+...So then what was *welding?* He’d ask Jooyun later.

 "Well, then I don’t see why not.
 But let’s leave concrete for another day."
 Daniel gave Vemik his apologetic smile.
 "Everyone else is busy setting up camp and making introductions—"

 "You should help, too!
-Besides," Daar gave Daniel an expression that Vemik hadn’t seen yet, "You *do* need to lose a little weight…"
+Besides," Daar gave Daniel an expression that Vemik hadn’t seen yet, "You *do* need to lose a little weight..."

 "I’m perfectly fit and healthy," Daniel replied with an unmistakably chastened grin.
 "I just happen to be on a mission surrounded by exceptional specimens."